tim-schilling/deps/final/0018-technical-governance-6x.rst

 * "Feature Release" means an x.y.0 release of Django, where x.0 began a major release series and y is either 0, 1, or 2.
 For example, Django 3.1.0 is a Feature Release.

+* "Bugfix Release" means an x.y.z release of Django, where z is not 0.
+  For example, Django 3.1.4 is a Bugfix Release, while Django 3.1.0 is a Feature Release.

 * "Security Release" means a Bugfix Release which included a fix for a security issue in Django being handled under `Django's security